Nithin1729S/Tic-Tac-Toe-Server-Client-Application/README.md

 # Tic-Tac-Toe Client-Server Application

 This project is a client-server application designed for playing the game of Tic-Tac-Toe between two players.
 It utilizes C for the implementation and socket programming for communication between the server and clients.
-The server is designed to handle two clients concurrently using multithreading.
+The server is designed to handle two clients concurrently using multithreading.This was the course project for my Computer Networking course.

 ## Getting Started